rust-lang/rust/text/0000-extern-types.md

 This RFC instead proposes a way to directly express that a type exists but is unknown to Rust.

+Finally, In the 2017 roadmap, [integration with other languages](https://github.com/rust-lang/rfcs/blob/master/text/1774-roadmap-2017.md#integration-with-other-languages), is listed as a priority.
+Just like unions, this is an unsafe feature necessary for dealing with legacy code in a correct and understandable manner.

 # Detailed design
 [design]: #detailed-design